Previously on part 1 of this article…

 They keep me sleepless at night

-Here is a performance of Sleepless live in 1984, with Tony Levin slapping like no one can.
+Here is Sleepless, with Tony Levin slapping like no one can.
 This is as close as King Crimson came to a dance floor hit:

 The recording sessions ended with an album of two very different sides.
 The band’s popularity was growing amidst new and younger audience, and the band was producing singles and music videos.
 When Robert Fripp presented the album at Polydor’s international marketing conference in London, he said: “Good Afternoon.
 It’s time that King Crimson extended itself.
 We would like a new audience so that we can get away from the expectations of our reliable audience.
 New music, new audience.
 This is what you can do for us.
 We have a little taster of the left side of the King Crimson album, which is accessible.
 The right side is excessive.”

 That left side certainly included some of King Crimson most commercial output, if you can call any King Crimson music commercial.
 Adrian Belew was asked about the pop outing of King Crimson: “At the beginning it was thought that maybe my style of songwriting combined with Robert’s sensibilities would make a more pop-sounding band.
 But I never really thought of King Crimson as a popular band.
 I really felt that we were still making the traditionally select, elite kind of music that King Crimson were noted for.”